Amoeba (2025 film): Production

 In 2019, the project won the Most Promising Project of the Southeast Asian Film Lab, held during the 30th Singapore International Film Festival.
 It won the Open SEA Fund Award at the Southeast Asia Fiction Film Lab in 2021.
 In 2022, Tan Siyou participated at the TorinoFilmLab's ScriptLab to develop the screenplay.
 The project was presented at the 2023 Berlinale Co-Production Market.
 In August 2024, it participated at the Venice Gap-Financing Market.

 In an interview with Deadline Hollywood, Tan revealed that she wanted to explore the themes of conformity and capitalism in Singapore through the film.

 Release

 Amoeba had its world premiere at the 2025 Toronto International Film Festival at the Discovery section on September 4.
 In August 2025, it was reported that Diversion acquired the film's international sales rights.
 It was also screened in the A Window on Asian Cinema section of the 30th Busan International Film Festival on September 18, 2025.

 Reception

 Critical reception

 Writing for RogerEbert.com, Brian Tallerico praised the film for "staying true" to the protagonists.
+Namrata Joshi of The New Indian Express commended how the film explored "a teenage girl's inner transformation and personal assertiveness".